Tax increment financing: Denver

+Omaha Streetcar

+In 2022 the City of Omaha, Nebraska, approved a modern streetcar project to be financed largely through tax increment financing within a new urban core redevelopment district.
+The plan applies TIF to more than 1,100 parcels of mostly high-value downtown real estate, with projections that several hundred million dollars in incremental property tax revenue will be used over the life of the district to repay project-related bonds rather than flow to overlapping taxing entities.
+In a 2024 advisory letter to the Nebraska Legislature, State Auditor Mike Foley highlighted the streetcar as an example of the expanded use of TIF in Omaha, noting that TIF “diverts temporarily the revenues from that portion of the increased property tax valuation” and that, while dedicated to redevelopment projects, those “excess” property taxes are unavailable for public education and other local government obligations.

 Applications and administration

 Cities use TIF to finance public infrastructure, land acquisition, demolition, utilities and planning costs, and other improvements including sewer expansion and repair, curb and sidewalk work, storm drainage, traffic control, street construction and expansion, street lighting, water supply, landscaping, park improvements, environmental remediation, bridge construction and repair, and parking structures.

 State enabling legislation gives local governments the authority to designate tax increment financing districts.
 The district usually lasts 20 years, or enough time to pay back the bonds issued to fund the improvements.
 While arrangements vary, it is common to have a city government assuming the administrative role, making decisions about how and where the tool is applied.

 Most jurisdictions only allow bonds to be floated based upon a portion (usually capped at 50%) of the assumed increase in tax revenues.
 For example, if a $5,000,000 annual tax increment is expected in a development, which would cover the financing costs of a $50,000,000 bond, only a $25,000,000 bond would be typically allowed.
 If the project is moderately successful, this would mean that a good portion of the expected annual tax revenues (in this case over $2,000,000) would be dedicated to other public purposes other than paying off the bond.